rafflesCSS/website/README.md

 # About
-This is the code for Raffles Institution's Computer Science Society's website (built using Next.js).
+This is the code for Raffles Institution's Computer Science Society's website

+# Technology
+This website was built using Next.js

 # Contributors
 - Nyx Audrey Angelo Iskandar ([xyntechx](https://github.com/xyntechx))